Wood Destroying Organism Inspection

 Also, what a lender wants to receive is called a “clean” W.D.O. report, meaning that no evidence of wood destroying organisms or damaged wood was found by the inspector.
 Because wood rot, indicated on the report as “wood decay fungi,” along with areas of rotten wood are part of the inspection, your report may not be clean due only to a few spots of wood rot.
 Any areas of wood damage—whether due to termites, wood-destroying beetles, or wood decay fungi—have to be repaired first, and then the house re-inspected, to satisfy the requirement for a clean W.D.O. form.

-Some inspectors, like me, will come back at no additional charge to re-inspect, after wood repairs, or to satisfy the requirement for a recent inspection report at closing.
+Some inspectors, like us, will come back at no additional charge to re-inspect, after wood repairs, or to satisfy the requirement for a recent inspection report at closing.
 Be sure to check on the cost, if any, to re-inspect before you hire a termite inspector.

 Pest inspections and Termite Inspections in Michigan.
 Livonia, Westland, Detroit, Warren, Farmington Hills, Novi, Dearborn, Bloomfield, and surrounding areas!